mzuniga58/RESTTemplate/Tutorial.md

 	]
 }
 </code></pre>
-The "Policy" entry defines the name of the policy.
+<p>The "Policy" entry defines the name of the policy.
 It is these names you see in the dropdown.
 You can create as many different policies as you need.
 The "Scopes" entry defines the list of scopes that this policy supports.
 Given an access token (which you obtain from your identity provider) that contains at least one of these scopes, then this policy will allow you to access the function.
-If your access token does not contain any of these scopes, you will not be allowed to access the function, and the service will return <b>Unauthorized</b>.
+If your access token does not contain any of these scopes, you will not be allowed to access the function, and the service will return <b>Unauthorized</b>.</p>

-When this wizard creates the controller, all of the endpoints will be protected with the policy you choose.
+<p>When this wizard creates the controller, all of the endpoints will be protected with the policy you choose.
 Or, you can choose the default value of <b>anonymous</b>.
-The <b>anonymous</b> policy allows anyone to hit your endpoint.
+The <b>anonymous</b> policy allows anyone to hit your endpoint.</p>

-Not all endpoints in a controller must have the same policy.
+<p>Not all endpoints in a controller must have the same policy.
 You can pick and choose.
 For example, you might set your GET functions to <b>anonymous</b>, allowing anyone to read data from your server, while setting the PUT, POST and DELETE funtions to some other policy you define.
-That means, anyone can read the data, but they will need a specific access token to manipulate the data.
+That means, anyone can read the data, but they will need a specific access token to manipulate the data.</p>

-For now, let's just leave the policy at <b>anonymous</b>, letting anyone use our service.
+<p>For now, let's just leave the policy at <b>anonymous</b>, letting anyone use our service.</p>

-Press OK to generate the controller.
+<p>Press OK to generate the controller.</p>
 <details>
-<summary>The generated Mapping code</Summary>
+<summary>The generated Controller code</Summary>
 <pre><code>using System;<br>
 using System.Collections.Generic;<br>
 using System.Linq;<br>